vakalayamini/Form-Filling-Project/README.md

 1. **Signup**: After the user submits their signup details, the system checks if the provided email is already present in the database.

-   - If the email already exists, the user is redirected to the login page.
+   - If the email already exists, the user is redirected to the signup page.
    - If it’s a new email, the user can proceed to the login page.

 3. **Login**: When the user tries to log in: